Eugene Cho

 “there’s something wrong in this country when gays can serve openly in the military but our kids can’t openly celebrate Christmas or pray in school.”

-While some folks holler and scream about Rick Perry’s ad, the blunt truth is Read the rest of this entry »
+While some folks holler and scream about Rick Perry’s ad, the blunt truth is Continue reading “vote for me! the politicization and manipulation of jesus, christians, and religion”

 A moral budget: What would Jesus cut?